danielsGitStuff/mel/README.md

  - Find a devices that suits as a server (S) and at least one you want to be mobile (M).
  - Install Mel on both of them
  - Have them connected to the same network
- - make sure that ports 8888 and 8889 are not blocked by any firewall
+ - make sure that ports 8888 and 8889 are not blocked by any firewalls
  - Pair them by going to "Pair" on one device
    - it should now find the other
    - click "Pair"